What is Brief Psychotic Disorder?

-To be diagnosed with brief psychotic disorder, the symptoms last more than one day, but subside within a month.
-The most common symptoms are delusions and hallucinations; however, brief psychotic disorder is also associated with memory problems, disorientation or confusion, poor decision-making and sleep and eating pattern changes, emotional turmoil, confusion and rapid and intense mood shifts.
+To be diagnosed with a brief psychotic disorder, the symptoms should last more than one day but should subside within a month.
+Delusions and hallucinations are the most common symptoms of the disorder, which is also associated with memory problems, disorientation or confusion, poor decision-making, sleeping and eating pattern changes, emotional turmoil, confusion and rapid and intense mood shifts.

-Severity of the disorder is indicated by the quantitative assessment of primary symptoms of psychosis, including delusions, hallucinations, disorganized speech, abnormal psychomotor behavior and negative symptoms.
-Although psychotic episodes are brief, the level of impairment can be severe; as such, the individual may require hospitalization or supervision to prevent violent or suicidal behavior.
+The severity of the disorder is indicated by the quantitative assessment of primary symptoms of psychosis.
+Psychotic episodes are brief, but the level of impairment can be severe; the individual might require hospitalization or supervision to prevent violent or suicidal behavior.

-In addition, brief psychotic disorder episodes can be precursors to chronic mental conditions such as schizophrenia or schizoaffective disorder.
-Therefore, only when the symptoms are not the result of another psychiatric disorder or medical condition, or due to the direct physiological effects of a medication or substance of abuse, is this disorder diagnosed.
+In addition, brief episodes of psychotic disorder can be precursors to chronic mental conditions like schizophrenia or schizoaffective disorder.
+To be detected as a disorder, the symptoms should not be the result of another psychiatric disorder or medical condition, or due to direct physiological effects of a medication or substance of abuse.
 This is because some professionals believe that brief psychotic disorders are an early indicator of schizophrenia.

 Causes of Psychotic Disorders